-- The latest product information, FAQs, downloads, tips and tricks. - Our newsletter, providing you with the latest information about your products. - A Knowledge Manager to find the right documents for you. - Our bulletin board, where users and specialists share their knowledge worldwide. - You can find your local contact partner for the Industry Automation Division in our partner database. - Information about field service, repairs, spare parts and lots more under "Services."
+- The latest product information, FAQs, downloads, tips and tricks. - Our newsletter, providing you with the latest information about your products. - A Knowledge Manager to find the right documents for you. - Our bulletin board, where users and specialists share their knowledge worldwide. - You can find your local contact partner for Industry Automation and Drives Technologies in our partner database. - Information about field service, repairs, spare parts and lots more under "Services."